The wait list opens the 1st of each month at 6 pm EST. Open spots are very limited.

-Wait time is 12 months.
+Wait time is 10 months.
 This is an updated price and wait time for customers not currently on the list.
-If you're on the list, everything stays the same.

 This price is subject to change for people not already on the list.
 Getting on the list locks in the price.